texttics/texttics-site/readme.md

-Here is the complete, elaborated `README.md` file for your project.

-It integrates all your new modules, the "Post-Clipboard Structural Fingerprinter" philosophy as the new core, and the detailed technical explanations, resulting in a comprehensive document that far exceeds the length requirement.

----

 # Text...tics: A Deterministic Structural Fingerprinter

 This is a single-page web application that functions as a real-time, **deterministic** text analyzer.
 Its primary goal is to be a **"Structural Fingerprinter"**—a tool that generates a complete, absolute, and unambiguous statistical signature for any text.